Emily Lakdawalla extended biography and head shots

 Emily came to The Planetary Society in 2001 to oversee a portion of the Society's Red Rover Goes to Mars project, an education and public outreach program on the Mars Exploration Rover mission funded by LEGO.
-Which, coincidentally, had grown out of the same educational program, a partnership between the Society and LEGO, that produced the LEGO rovers she and her fifth graders had built together.
-Emily ran worldwide contests that selected and trained high school students to travel to Pasadena to participate in rover operations training exercises in 2002 and then in actual Mars Exploration Rover mission operations during January and February of 2005.
+She ran worldwide contests that selected and trained high school students to travel to Pasadena to participate in rover operations training exercises in 2002 and then in actual Mars Exploration Rover mission operations during January and February of 2005.

 Then Emily joined the operations team of the Society's Cosmos 1 solar sail mission, with a tactical responsibility for the spacecraft's camera data.
 But she was also tasked with a communications responsibility of writing a blog about the mission, from before to after its launch.
 Many days of uncertainty followed the launch failure, during which Emily's attention wandered from the sad fate of Cosmos 1 to happier events in Cassini's exploration of the Saturn system and the rovers' adventures across Mars.
 When the Cosmos 1 mission was declared officially over, the Planetary Society Blog continued on.